rismanobahar/event-management/event-management/README.md

 - `php artisan make:controller Api/EventController --api` : create a resource controller in new Api folder for Event and methods needed for API
 - `php artisan make:controller Api/AttendeeController --api` : create a resource controller in new Api folder for Attendee and methods needed for API
 - `php artisan route:list` : list all of the route command
+- `php artisan make:resource EventResource` : Creates a resource class named `EventResource` in the `App\Http\Resources` directory.
+This class is used to transform and format the `Event` model's data when returning it as a JSON response in APIs.
+- `php artisan make:resource UserResource` : Creates a resource class named `UserResource` in the `App\Http\Resources` directory.
+This class is used to transform and format the `User` model's data when returning it as a JSON response in APIs.
+- `php artisan make:resource AttendeeResource` : Creates a resource class named `AttendeeResource` in the `App\Http\Resources` directory.
+This class is used to transform and format the `Attendee` model's data when returning it as a JSON response in APIs.

 ## Tinker Commands